ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 ## 3D printing to the rescue

 3D printing is a very handy technology.
-It allows for rapid prototyping and small scale production without the need to set up a full production line.
+It allows for rapid prototyping and small-scale production without the need to set up a full production line.
 The 3D printing community is a very large one, and also a very active one.

 Because of the high load on the intensive care units in Italy with many people requiring to be put on a ventilator for life support, it became clear that the supply line could not meet the demand.
-Because the hospitals were in need of these valves and the supplier could not provide them, people were contacted and soon after the first version was designed and 3D printed.
+Because the hospitals were in need of these valves and the supplier could not provide them, the 3D printing community jumped in, and soon after the first version was designed and 3D printed.
 However the valve design is patented and this hindered individuals and companies from stepping in and helping with printing extra valves.
 The hospitals can request production of these masks, sidestepping the patent in times of emergency, but they have to be present and patient consent is also needed (depending on local laws).